Tenant Safety

 Token Amount Before Rent Agreement in India: A Safe Checklist for Tenants

 Many renters in India are asked to pay a token amount to block a flat before the final rent agreement is signed.
-This can be reasonable in some cases, but it becomes risky when terms are unclear.
-The safest approach is not to reject token payment blindly or accept it blindly, but to put a basic written structure around it.
+This can be reasonable when the flat, owner authority, terms, and refund rule are clear.
+It becomes risky when token is used to create urgency before the renter has proof.
+The safest approach is not to reject every token request or accept every one; it is to make token a written milestone, not a trust transfer.

 First, verify the property and the person collecting payment.
 Visit the exact flat, not just a sample unit in the same building.
 Confirm the owner or authorized representative identity, and match the flat number, tower, and address details with the draft paperwork.
 In busy markets like Bangalore and Pune, rushed decisions often happen after one quick visit, which is when mistakes are most expensive.